13600 Rock Prairie Road, College Station TX 77845-- map

 ALL AGES WELCOME

-Each Saturday, we will unveil a new exhibit and have interactive activities for all ages!
-Exhibits will be open during Nature Center hours of operation throughout the week.
-Topics include a variety of plants and animals.
+Each Saturday, we unveil a new exhibit and have interactive activities for all ages!
+Exhibits are open during Nature Center hours of operation throughout the week.
+Topics will feature mammals, owls, snakes, birds, vegetation, butterflies and more.
+No exhibit unveiling on July 27.

 All Ages • Free • Sat. • Weekly • 10 a.m.-12 p.m.